eleni-chr/digit_counter/README.md

 # digit_counter
-Takes the name of a text file and returns the number of digits that the file contains.
+The function takes the name of a text file as input and returns the number of digits (i.e., any of the characters 0 to 9) that the file contains.
+If there is a problem opening the file, the function returns -1.